St. Joseph's Technical Institute Kisubi

 Workshop Assistant

-For official updates and resources, visit the UBTEB or DIT Uganda websites.
+For official updates and resources, visit the UBTEB website.